-The succulent leaves of peperomia plants indicate that the plants don't need frequent watering to maintain vigor.
+The peperomia has succulent leaves that indicate that these plants don't need frequent watering to maintain vigor.
 Allow the surface of the soil to dry out between waterings.
-Keeping the peperomia on the dry side is better than saturating it, which leads to root rot and fungus gnat problems.
+Keeping the peperomia on the dry side is better than saturating it.
+Soggy soil can lead to root rot and fungus gnat problems.

 Temperature and Humidity

-When it comes to fertilizing your peperomia plants, less is more.
+When it comes to fertilizing peperomia plants, less is more.
 Discolored or dropping leaves are usually a sign of inadequate light or excessive watering, not poor nutrition.
 As a slow-growing epiphyte, the peperomia can go its entire life without supplemental fertilizer, getting what it needs from its planting media.